Code-Institute-Submissions/ArcticSchool/README.md

 ### Wireframes

+I have been told that everything I have created in [Axure RP9](https://www.axure.com) wasn't a wireframes but prototypes.
-To create wireframes I've used [Axure RP9](https://www.axure.com) software.
+To recreate all wireframes I've used [Balsamiq.com](https://balsamiq.com) software.
 If you don't want to buy the software, you can use the 30 days free trial version (Exactly like I did).

 To view all wireframes for this project please use this link -